 You may want to track your meals, workouts, track the miles you ran, your nightly sleep, or your energy level.
 You can print as many of these trackers as needed.
 I’m always amazed at how weight loss or working out has had positive impacts on other areas of my life.
 I always notice a boost in my energy the more often I workout and I sleep much better as well.

-Weight Loss Monthly Tracker with Measurements
+2. Free Weight Loss Tracker Template with Measurements

 On this tracker you can record your weight as well as your measurements and any important notes about that month.